BoopEnthusiast/Boop/content/README.md

 This post's sole tag is #No tags, which is a tag
 You can click on tags to see all posts with that tag
 When looking at all posts with a tag you can look in the directory and go back to look at all of the tags ever used
+#### At the bottom of a post there is a Previous/Next Post button
+This is self-explanatory, you don't need me to explain literally everything